sdrshn/ExpressEdit/README.md

 # ExpressEdit
      ExpressEdit is an integrated Theme Creation CMS Copyright (c) 2018  Brian Hayes expressedit.org
      Under the terms of the GNU General Public License
      See the file LICENSE.txt for details.

      See installation.txt  for the installation proceedure

      Demo video page being updated..

      www.bmtacupuncture.com
      imaginetheland.com
-     built on core system and will be undergoing updating with new features
+     these are built on the core system and will be undergoing updating with new features and styling

-This CMS platform is designed to further incorporate other open source projects Project suggestions welcome.
+This CMS platform is designed to further incorporate other open source projects<br>
+Project suggestions welcome.<br>
-Currently incorporating Animation css
+Currently incorporating Animation css<br>
-Interested in incorporating a project: contact me  info@expressedit.org
+Interested in incorporating a project: contact me  info@expressedit.org<br>

 <h3>The core system is:</h3>